Microsoft SQL Server

 audit

-parses error logs created by the Microsoft SQL server.
+: Error logs created by the Microsoft SQL server for troubleshooting and system events.

 Other log sources, such as files, are not supported.